medic/cht-docs/content/en/apps/tutorials/localizing-cht.md

 _**Messages**_
 In Messages, the time counter text and text that shows the user how to navigate the tab changes.

-There are no user configurable changes that can be done to this tab.

-See below example for Swahili.
+See below example for Swahili localization.

 ![configuration](messages-tab-language.png)

 _**Tasks**_
-You can localize the task header by adding the appropriate translation in the `messages-{language-code}.properties file.
+You can localize the task header by adding the appropriate translation in the `messages-sw.properties file.

 e.g to translate the below delivery task title to Swahili
 ```